DFPercush/PhysicalQuantity/README.md

 How exactly you implement error handling from this point is up to you.
 You may want to pass some process info as your context, and perform specific cleanup actions related to it in case of an error.
-You can also use local variables to push the state of errorHandler and errorUserContext onto the call stack and restore them before return;.
+You can also use local variables to push the state of `errorHandler` and `errorUserContext` onto the call stack and restore them before `return`.
 The main point is to be careful not to use junk values after an error and let it propagate through the system.